 We believe that each patient can significantly improve our knowledge of celiac disease and contribute toward understanding the factors that influence the development of this disease and factors that determine response to treatments.
 All of the physicians involved in the Celiac Disease Program actively participate in research programs aimed at understanding the underlying cause of celiac disease, with the goal of developing more effective treatment approaches.

 Dr. Ramnik Xavier, Chief of Gastroenterology, directs a research program that focuses on understanding the genetic basis of celiac disease based on genome-wide association studies.
 Dr. Xavier's research group actively collaborates with the lab of Dr. Cisca Wijmenga, a world leader in the genetics of celiac disease.
 In addition, Dr. Xavier works closely with Dr. Bana Jabri, a renowned immunologist who is working with Dr. Xavier to develop systems biology approaches to understanding the fundamental mechanisms underlying celiac disease.
-Many of these clinicians and researchers will be featured at the 15th International Celiac Disease Symposium, to be held in Chicago in September 2013.

 Dr. Cosmas Giallourakis directs a research program that seeks to understand the genetic basis of celiac disease using novel technologies, with a particular focus on understanding how immune responses in the gut are linked to environmental triggers (food or otherwise) and factors that control barrier function of the gut.
 Dr. Giallourakis has published seminal papers on how the immune system controls the production of antibodies, which are critical mediators of celiac disease.